Feiyu-Yao/Full-Body-Motion-Reconstruction-with-Sparse-Sensing-from-Graph-Perspective/README.md

 # Full-Body-Motion-Reconstruction-with-Sparse-Sensing-from-Graph-Perspective
-The pytorch implementation for our AAAI2024 paper "Full-Body Motion Reconstruction with Sparse Sensing from Graph Perspective".
+The pytorch implementation for AAAI2024 paper "Full-Body Motion Reconstruction with Sparse Sensing from Graph Perspective".